Juliette Slaughter: Biography

 That year saw her reach an agreement to drive a P. J. Evans-entered Leyland TR7 sports car in two national production sports car series and 20 races.
 Slaughter furthermore took part in the SodaStream Sports 2000 Championship in the Kelly Girl-entered Lola T490, drove a Renault 5 in the Renault Gunk Challenge and a Triumph TR7 in the production sports car racing.
 She secured a season-high fourth-place finishes.
 Slaughter entered the 1978 24 Hours of Le Mans race alongside her male co-drivers Ian Harrower and Tony Birchenough in sharing the No. 32 Dorset Racing Lola T294S-Ford.
 The car retired early on the Sunday morning with an engine failure caused by a piston failure, having running as high as fourth at one point.

-In the following year, she drove a Triumph Dolomite Sprint production saloon in the Sodastream 2000 series as well as finishing 22nd overall in the Gordon Ramsey-entered Porsche 924 with Win Percy in the 1979 6 Hours of Brands Hatch.
+Although she had received offers to race in the United States, Slaughter announced her retirement from racing in August 1978.
+In the following year, after an eight-month spell in retirement, she drove a Triumph Dolomite Sprint production saloon in the ShellSport Derwent Television Saloon Car Championship 2000 series as well as finishing 22nd overall in the Gordon Ramsey-entered Porsche 924 with Win Percy in the 1979 6 Hours of Brands Hatch.
 Slaughter did not compete in the 1979 24 Hours of Le Mans.
 She competed in a Mayfair-backed Volkswagen Scirocco GLi in the Rolatruc production saloon championship in 1980.
 Slaughter achieved one second-place finish and five third-place results as well as coming ninth overall in the No. 33 Bell & Colvill-entered Lola T492-Ford at the 1980 6 Hours of Brands Hatch.

 Slaughter was appointed director of promotions for Motor Sport Developments on 1 January 1981.
 She left the job in January 1983 to focus on her work in public relations.